kidzrockboom/snippetbox/README.md

-Using this repo to learning go and following along with the book
+Using this repo to learning go and following along with the book to to learn the basics of go and making software in go